“…and that’s how you properly set up a tent, Valerie.”

-After a hearty celebratory dinner of roasted ham, rye bread, mashed potatoes, and most importantly, ale, Aaron joined his fellow soldiers below deck and tucked himself into his cot.
+After a celebratory dinner of roasted ham, rye bread, mashed potatoes, and ale, Aaron joined his fellow soldiers below deck and tucked himself into his cot.
 After his frequent fishing trips with his father, Aaron was one of the few soldiers that didn’t need to adapt to sleeping in a boat.
-It didn’t hurt that the salty scent of the sea reminded him of home, and always relaxed him.
+It didn’t hurt that the salty scent of the sea reminded him of home, and never failed to relax him.

-But even with all his experience with nautical travel, the rocking of the boat as it rode the waves always unnerved him.
-That primal fear of the unknown represented in the endless inky waters always put him on edge.
-When he was a child, Aaron was afraid that some sort of unfathomably huge abomination that slept on the ocean’s floor would awaken below and swallow their puny boat whole.
+But even with all his experience with nautical travel, the rocking of the boat as it rode the waves always unnerved him, even if just a bit.
+That primal fear of the unknown represented in the endless inky waters had always put him on edge.
+When he was a child, Aaron was afraid that some sort of unfathomably huge, barnacle-encrusted abomination that slept on the ocean’s floor would awaken below and swallow their puny boat whole.

-Now that he was an adult, he was more afraid of the very real possibilities of being lost at sea and dying a slow, painful death.
+Now that he was an adult, he was more afraid of the very real possibilities of being lost at sea and dying a slow, painful death of dehydration.
 Or perhaps the slightly less horrific fate of being kidnapped and raped by the monstrous seductresses that called the sea their home.

 Those fears couldn’t be any further from his mind, however.
 At that moment, with each passing second, Aaron’s heart felt lighter and lighter as he traveled further and further away from that hell on earth.